-PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING TO BE HELD MAY 19, 1999
+PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING TO BE HELD MAY 23, 2000

-The undersigned hereby appoints Stephen P. Zelnak, Jr. and Janice K. Henry, and each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the Common Stock of the undersigned in Martin Marietta Materials, Inc. at the Annual Meeting of Shareholders to be held on May 19, 1999, and at any adjournment thereof.
+The undersigned hereby appoints Stephen P. Zelnak, Jr. and Janice K. Henry, and each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the Common Stock of the undersigned in Martin Marietta Materials, Inc. at the Annual Meeting of Shareholders to be held on May 23, 2000, and at any adjournment thereof.

-ELECTION OF DIRECTORS: Stephen P. Zelnak, Jr. James M. Reed, Wi lliam B. Sansom, and [ ] FOR all listed nominees (except do not vote for the nominee(s) whose name(s) I have written below) - [ ] WITHHOLD AUTHORITY to vote for t he listed nominee es.
-RATIFICATION OF SELECT RATIFICATION OF SELECTION OF ERNST & YOUNG LLP AS INDEPENDENT AUDITORS [ ] FOR [ ] AGAINST [ ] ABSTAIN I IN THEIR DISCRETION, 1 HE PROXIES ARE AUTHORIZ ED TO VO TE UPON S SUCH OTHER

-IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING, OR ANY ADJOURNMENTS THEREOF.
+ELECTION OF DIRECTORS: Nominees are William E. McDonald, Frank H. Men Jr. and Richard A. Vinroot. aker, [ ] FOR all listed nominees (except do not vote for the nominee(s) wh name(s) I have written below) ose [ ] WITHHOLD AUTHORITY to vote for the listed nominees RATIFICATION OF SELECTION OF ERNST & YOUNG LLP AS INDEPENDENT AUDITOR S [ ] FOR [ ] AGAINST [ ] ABSTAIN IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTH BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING, OR ANY ADJOURNMENTS